Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 ```
+"the bing lee"; the only one i could find c̄ dedicated graphics, even though i prefer amd + ati; they said [3.3,4.2]ghz (the website indicates random chip, and 4.2 is "up to")
+ $999 ACER NITRO 5 AMD RYZEN5 16GB 512GB SSD 15.6" FHD + 4GB/1650 WINDOWS 11 NOTEBOOK NH.QBMSA.008
+ $89 3 year warranty

 why the fuck can't i just pay over the length of the warranty? extended warranty costs more, but could be cheaper in the continuous short term; a win-win situational context

 𝄞grand laptop⒮ for portability user-fryendlie /backdoor(ed|less)/ electronic security c̄ cooler; i had a laptop break, when i took it to canfp, and left the cooler at home